agni-c/E-Cart-redux-toolkit/README.md

 - [x] Get an idea about react and typescript
-- [ ] fuck go back to ant

 ### main work
-- [ ] ant ui :) and fake store to build the front end
+- [x] ant ui :) and fake store to build the front end
-- [ ] create a better redux model for add to cart
+- [x] create a better redux model for add to cart
+- [ ] create ui for cart
-- [ ] Integrate both together
+- [ ] Integrate cart with redux toolkit

 #### Bonus
 - [ ]  add an wishlist feature